ArifPeycal/WindowsAD-writeups/README.md

 ---

 ## Installing AD DS
+### What is AD DS
+Active Directory Domain Services (AD DS) is a core component of Active Directory (AD).
+It handles authentication, authorization, directory services, group policies and many more.

+### Why is AD DS Important?
+- **Security**: AD DS helps keep a network secure by verifying user identities and enforcing security policies.
+- **Scalability**: It makes it easier for large organizations to manage thousands or even millions of users and devices.
+- **Centralized Control**: It allows system admins to manage everything from one location, saving time and effort.

 ### Steps to Install:
 1. Open **Server Manager** and click **Manage > Add Roles and Features**.